Towards Verifying Nonlinear Integer Arithmetic: Introduction

 \section{Introduction}

-Recent decades have seen remarkable advances in our ability to verify hardware.
+The last few decades have seen remarkable advances in our ability to verify hardware and software.
 Methods for hardware verification based on Ordered Binary Decision Diagrams (OBDDs) developed in the 1980s for hardware equivalence testing~\cite{bryant86} were extended in the 1990s to produce general methods for symbolic model checking~\cite{bclmd94:modelchecking} to verify complex correctness properties of designs.
 More recently, several orders of magnitude of improvements in the efficiency of SAT solvers have brought new vistas of verification of hardware and software within reach.

 Nonetheless, there is an important area of formal verification where roadblocks that were identified in the 1980s still remain: verification of data paths within designs for Arithmetic Logic Units (ALUs), or indeed any verification problem in hardware or software that involves the detailed properties of nonlinear arithmetic.
 Natural examples of such verification problems in software include computations involving hashing or cryptographic constructions.
 At the highest level of abstraction, nonlinear arithmetic over the integers is undecidable, but the focus of these verification problems is on the decidable case of integers of bounded size, which is naturally described in the language of bit-vector arithmetic~(see, e.g. \cite{decision-procedures-book,DBLP:journals/mst/KovasznaiFB16}).